dfleta/grpc-tourism-receptive/README.md

 ## Architecture

 Rick is such a huge fan of the **GoF design patterns** book that he designs the system architecture in accordance with the **observer pattern**.

 Both, the UFO reservation component and the kalaxian crystal dispenser component, observe the receptive component.
 Therefore, when a guest is processed by the receptive it charges automatically the guest credit card with the cost of both services.
 Of course, the system design is conformed with the **SOLID Open Closed Principle** (also respects **Dependency Inversion** Principle), so it is not necessary to modify the existing code to add and enable a new service component.

 As Rick find himself bored till the party starts, he decides to learn about **gRPC** - a _"modern open source high performance RPC framework by Google"_- and develops all the three components (UFOs park, crystal dispenser and payment services) running in separate **microservices** exchanging structured data in the form of **protocol buffers**.

 ## Testing

-Rick has written the code with tons of fury and caffeine but, quoting himself _"I programmed you to believe that"_, is the **TDD** that saves the day. **Test Driven Development**, paying the **technical debt** every day, is a matter of _wubba lubba dub dub_ concern to him.
+Rick has written the code with tons of fury and caffeine but, quoting himself _"I programmed you to believe that"_, is the **Test Driven Development (TDD)** that saves the day.
+Paying the **technical debt** in a regular basis, is a matter of _wubba lubba dub dub_ concern to him.

 **Mockito** and **harmcrest** worth it.

 **Conventional commits** are preferred too.

 ## Installation

-Clone the repo and move to the main folder:
+Clone this repo and move to the main folder:

 ```bash
 $ cd ricksy-business-gRPC